Applying thermal paste is an essential skill for any aspiring PC builder.

 Cross

-Important reminder: Avoid extending the lines fully to the edges; endeavor to stay within the CPU borders as best as you can.
+Important reminder: Avoid extending the lines fully to the edges; strive to stay within the CPU borders as best as you can.

-The lowering of the heatsink is essentially identical to the other method, with uniform force distribution.
+The lowering of the heatsink is essentially equivalent to the other method, with uniform force distribution.

 There are plenty more ‘drawing’ methods, but they generally yield the same outcomes.
 You can use the ‘line’ method or the ‘spiral’ method,’ and they are precisely what they sound like.
 You can even draw a smiley face, although we’re unsure if it improves the results.